Searchresults

 Diversity in Your Study Programme: Relevance?

 Today’s society is very diverse.
 Inevitably, this means that our university and our study programmes face a number of challenges.
 Society needs highly educated knowledge workers who know how to deal with the present diversity.
-It is important, therefore, that students learn to deal …
+It is important, therefore, that students learn to …

 Read more -